-Link Default is quite similar to Comet Search, GiGi Browse, Search Online and a great number of other browser hijackers.
-The main similarity is that they are designed to promote fake search engines (their addresses).
-As mentioned in the previous paragraphs, apps of this type can be (and often are) designed to collect various data as well.
-In one way or another, most browser hijackers are useless to their users - they are designed to generate revenue for their developers.
-If an app of this type is already installed on a browser and/or the operating system, then it should be uninstalled.
+Link Default is similar to Comet Search, GiGi Browse, Search Online and many other browser hijackers.
+The main similarity is that they promote fake search engine addresses.
+As mentioned above, apps of this type are often designed to collect data as well.

 How did Link Default install on my computer?

 Link Default is distributed through the installer of a pirated version of the Camtasia Studio program.
 Note that it is illegal to use unofficial software activation ('cracking') tools or pirated versions of licensed software.
 PUAs are distributed by including them into the download/installation set-ups of (mainly free) programs.

 This distribution method is known as "bundling".
 Typically, offers to download and install included apps can be declined in "Advanced", "Custom" or other settings of set-ups.
 Many users fail to check and change these settings, thereby agreeing by default with offers to download or install PUAs.

 In some cases, unintentional downloads and installations are caused through clicking deceptive advertisements that execute certain scripts.